-DIRT BIKES, DRONES, AND OTHER WAYS TO FLY is the story of Arlo Santiago, a seventeen-year-old adrenaline junkie who catches the eye of the U.S. military with his top ranking on a drone warfare video game.
+Flying is exactly what DIRT BIKES, DRONES, AND OTHER WAYS TO FLY is all about.
+It’s the story of Arlo Santiago, a seventeen-year-old adrenaline junkie who catches the eye of the U.S. military with his top ranking on a drone warfare video game.

 Arlo, who lives in a dusty corner of New Mexico, joins the military’s drone program but grows increasingly troubled by the blurred line between simulation and reality.
 Meanwhile, he’s got a father who drinks, a dangerously ill younger sister, and a girlfriend who won’t let him run from his past.
 He’s still healing, emotionally, from a violent death in his family.

-I was recently asked by the West Seattle Herald to describe how Arlo and Jonathan, the narrator in my previous YA novel, differ.
+Several months ago, I was asked by the West Seattle Herald to describe how Arlo and Jonathan, the narrator in my previous YA novel (ADIOS, NIRVANA), differ.
 I like how the reporter summed it up: